prometheus/prometheus/README.md

 For basic help how to get started:

   * The source code is periodically indexed: [Prometheus Core](http://godoc.org/github.com/prometheus/prometheus).
-  * For UNIX-like environment users users, please consult the Travis CI configuration in _.travis.yml_ and _Makefile_.
+  * For UNIX-like environment users, please consult the Travis CI configuration in _.travis.yml_ and _Makefile_.
   * All of the core developers are accessible via the [Prometheus Developers Mailinglist](https://groups.google.com/forum/?fromgroups#!forum/prometheus-developers).

 ### General